BussmannFabio/BussmannFabio/README.md

 Aspiring Software Developer & Analyst | TypeScript, ADVPL, Angular

 Currently studying Software Development & Analysis at FatecSP and focusing on Typescript and ADVPL.
 Intending to apply my developing skills in real-world projects while expanding my knowledge of modern web development.
 Passionate about learning and adapting to new technologies.

-Feel free to reach out to connect or collaborate!"
+Feel free to reach out to connect or collaborate!

 Contact: